vippsas/vipps-partner-api/README.md

 <!-- START_METADATA
 ---
-title: Introduction
+title: Introduction to the Partner API
+sidebar_label: Introduction
 sidebar_position: 1
 hide_table_of_contents: true
+description: The Partner API allows partners to retrieve information about their merchants and their sales units by using their partner keys.
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Vipps Partner API
+# Partner API

 <!-- START_COMMENT -->